 Paragraph 13(m) Other Provisions, Romanette (iv).
 PCES request clarification of the proposed language primarily regarding the phrase, “Credit Support Amount is zero.”
 Is the language stating that a transfer of the Posted Credit Support will not be released to the Pledgor unless the exposure amount is at or below the Threshold amount?
 For example: if PCES was the Pledgor and had posted $1,000,000 to ENA, would PCES not be allowed to request a transfer until ENA’S exposure was at or below PCES’ threshold ($2,000,000)?

 SCHEDULE 1

-IRREVOCABLE [TRANSFERRABLE]STANDBY LETTER OF CREDIT FORMAT
+IRREVOCABLE STANDBY LETTER OF CREDIT FORMAT

 DATE OF ISSUANCE:

 [Address]

 Re: Credit No. _______________